Last updated January 2020

-Here at Convergence Labs, we’re excited to witness the increased adoption of realtime collaboration in software across the entire industry.
-This has given rise to a whole suite of technology solutions to help developers get their needs met, no matter the size and scale of their applications.
+Here at Convergence Labs, our mission is to accelerate the adoption of realtime collaboration (RTC) in software across every industry.
+To that end, we’d like to discuss a few technology solutions to help developers get their needs met, no matter the size and scale of their applications.

-Of course, Convergence is one of those technology solutions, but this post is not about selling you on Convergence.
-We think it can provide a massive amount of value to a large set of people, but it’s certainly not the best fit for everyone.
+Convergence, of course, is one of those technology solutions, and naturally our favorite.
+We think it can provide a massive amount of value to a large breadth of projects, but it’s certainly not the best fit for everyone.
+So in this guide we’re going to go into some depth about the most widely-used techologies for building real-time collaboration functionality.
+And like any good guide, we’ll start with the end in mind by asking a few high-level questions to make sure you’re building the right thing to begin with.
 So let’s dive into your project requirements so you’re able to make good technology decisions.

 There are a ton of factors to consider when planning a software project.
-Some, like the open-source vs commercial question, are common, but many are specific to realtime collaborative software.
+Some, like which programming languages or frameworks to choose, are common to every project, but many are specific to realtime collaborative software.
 We’ll mainly focus on the latter.

 Do you actually need realtime collaboration?